svijayakum/predicting_exercise/README.md

 ## Files in this repo

-README.md – This is the README.md
-ExerciseProject.Rmd - R markdown file
-ExerciseProject.html- html output
+ExerciseProject.Rmd - R markdown file with code for analysis done ExerciseProject.html- html output